Nooksack Ridge in winter North Caascades Washington

 When setting up my tripod I cautiously spread the legs only about halfway or less and sink them into the snow almost monopod style.
 Since this position isn’t very stable I’ll use a remote to trip the shutter.
 Spreading the legs out increases your chance of bending, jamming, or breaking them.
 Be warned that this may not be the best technique but it works for me.

 Handle with care: The lower the temperature goes the more susceptible everything is to breakage.
-Plastic items are the biggest concern, but metal items can become brittle too.
+Plastic items are the biggest concern, but metal can also become brittle.
 Never overtighten anything!
 Not only is it an invitation to breaking but it will be more difficult to unfasten when wearing gloves.

 Filters: Polarizing filters should be used judiciously.
 It’s very easy to darken a blue sky too much against a white landscape.
 And just like using them throughout the rest of the year, be careful of vignetting on a wide-angle lens.